dimassuarez/APTAMD/README.md

 ###  Equilibrium properties of aptamer models from conventional MD: `do_cluster` and `do_mmpbsa`

-Conventional MD simulation (cMD) provide (valuable) equilibrium conformational sampling of aptamer models.
-After the most likely conformer(s) generated by  GaMD  is processed by `do_aptamer_edition.sh`. use again `do_runmd.sh`to drive a cMD simulation that usually extends up to several  µs   to ensure that the aptamer molecule relaxes and explores its equilibrium conformations in aqueous solution.
+Conventional MD simulations (cMD) provide equilibrium conformational sampling of aptamer models.
+After the most likely conformer(s) generated by  GaMD  is processed by `do_aptamer_edition.sh`, use again `do_runmd.sh` to drive a cMD simulation that usually extends up to several  µs   to ensure that the aptamer molecule relaxes and explores its equilibrium conformations in aqueous solution.

 ---